Police: Driver's Onboard Camera Captures Him Shooting At Another Driver 11 Times On I-95

 MIAMI (CBSMiami) – A Deerfield Beach man is facing serious charges after his own vehicle’s onboard camera recorded him grabbing a gun from his vehicle’s center console and opening fire at another vehicle while traveling southbound on I-95, according to authorities.

-It happened on June 21, 2021, at around 7 p.m.READ MORE: PBSO: Teen Driver Caused Crash That Killed 6 In Deerfield Beach
+It happened on June 21, 2021, at around 7 a.m.READ MORE: Miami's Overheated Home Prices Continue While Experts Say Red Hot Housing Market Starting To Losing Steam

 Police identified the shooter as Michael Phillip Popper, 30, who they said became involved in a road rage incident with another driver.